Newteinog/Portfolio/index.md

 ---

+## Mental Map – Integration of Faith and Professional Life

+Faith → Guides my values (honesty, service, discipline)
+↓
+Character → Shapes how I act with others and handle responsibility
+↓
+Professional Actions → Ethical decisions, teamwork, problem-solving
+↓
+Career Growth → Building trust, developing skills, and helping others

+This connection helps me understand that my professional life is not separate from my beliefs.
+Instead, my faith influences how I learn, work, and interact with others every day.

+---

 ## Conclusion

 In conclusion, this experience helped me understand that my journey is not only about developing technical skills but also about becoming a better, more disciplined person.
 Throughout this process, I have seen how important it is to stay consistent, patient, and open to learning, even when things feel difficult or slow.